 Adding More RAM Can Make a Big Difference

-This is a tip that the computer manufacturers like Dell, HP, and Apple don’t want you to know.
 If you have an older computer, you can often improve its performance drastically by simply adding more RAM.
-If your PC is slow and you are able to add 1 GB or more of RAM to your existing PC, you will really notice a difference.
+If your PC is slow and you are able to add 2 GB or more of RAM to your existing PC, you will really notice a difference.
 This is a cheap way to get an extra year or two out of your existing computer.

 Many novice PC users are worried they won’t do this correctly.
 Upgrading Your Memory is super easy.
 The memory simply snaps in.
 The only thing you need to worry about is making sure you buy the correct memory.
-The solution: Use the Crucial Memory Scanner.
+One tool you can use is the Crucial Memory Scanner.
 This tool will tell you exactly what kind of memory you need and how much memory you can add.